 Phone: (719) 538-1519

 Kenny Rausch joined the USA Hockey staff full-time in June 2009.
-As Director of youth hockey, Rausch helps oversee USA Hockey’s youth hockey department and programs, the youth and high school national championships, and all national player development camps.
+As director of youth hockey, Rausch helps oversee USA Hockey’s youth hockey department and programs, the youth and high school national championships, and all boys national player development camps.
 As part of his work at the development camps, he serves as the GM of the U.S. Under-17 team that competes in the Under 17 Five Nations Tournament and assists in coordinating the Under-18 Select Team that competes at the Ivan Hlinka Memorial Tournament.

 Prior to joining USA Hockey on a full-time basis, Rausch coached at numerous USA Hockey Boys' Select Player Development Camps, and was an assistant coach for the U.S. Under-18 Select Team at the 2004 and 2005 Junior World Cups (Ivan Hlinka Memorial Tournament).

 Rausch’s coaching experience expands well beyond USA Hockey.
 He spent the 2008-09 season as an assistant coach at Babson College, helping lead the Beavers to the 2009 ECAC East Championship.
 Previously, he served as an assistant coach and recruiting coordinator at the University of Massachusetts Lowell from 2001-08.
 While there, Rausch recruited a Hobey Baker finalist, a Hockey East Rookie of the Year, multiple Hockey East All-Stars, an All-Rookie Team member, and an All-American.